taminater/LEAPs/content/leaps/leap-13.md

 | 5 | Feb 4 | March 4 | 4,000,000 | Up to 533,333 |
 | 6 | March 4 | April 1 | 4,000,000 | Up to 533,333 |

 The goal of ignition incentives was twofold.
 First, ensure a meaningful token distribution to help decentralise ownership and control.
 Second, provide a strong enough incentive to migrate sUSD liquidity to Optimism given the difficulties imposed by non-fungibility.
-With these goals achieved, it's important to reduce the incentives to a more sustainable rate as we approach the Avalon release.
+With these goals achieved, reducing the incentives to a more sustainable rate as we approach the Avalon release is important.

 ### APR Analysis